sushiswap/sushi-docs/docs/Developers/Bentobox/Overview.md

 Some examples of this would be:

-- The SushiBar: SUSHI can be invested and held as xSUSHI.
+- The SushiBar: $SUSHI can be invested and held as xSUSHI.
 See **SushiStrategy.sol**

 - Staking contracts, such as MasterChef and Onsen

 It will be up to the community and the Sushi team to decide which strategies are safe enough to enable.
-The BentoBox has a hardcoded 2 weeks waiting period for enabling or changing strategies.
+The BentoBox has a hardcoded 2 week waiting period for enabling or changing strategies.

 ### Amounts and Shares